SavarJ/SavarJ/README.md

 <br>

-- 🔭 I'm a 17-year-old senior at Westhill High School
+- 🔭 I'm undergraduate student majoring in Computer Science
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning more about Cloud Computing
-- 👯 I have taken many CS classes such as AP CSA, Honors Cyber Security, and Data Structures and Algorithms
+- 👯 I have taken many CS classes such as Data Structures & Algorithms and Introduction to Cyber Security
-- 🥅 I am currently a TA for Data Structures & Algorithms
+- 🥅 Last year, I was a TA for Data Structures & Algorithms
 - ⚡ Fun fact: I have lived in 3 different continents!

 ### Connect with me: